Panama 2022 - Week 7

 Day 44 – 05/11/22

 Another supposedly easy day that ended up being harder than planned.
-Kane took us to the other side of the island and from there El and I struggled through dense palms and failed to find one of the target trees.
-We gave up and managed to survey five others before it started raining.
-Paddy had been on a nearby route and found us as we were finishing the last tree.
-The most eventful moment was a close encounter with a bullet ant, where one was wandering around on a branch that El was leaning on.
-This wasn't as close as the occasion when Paddy had trod on a nest of them though.
-Luckily no stings so far, otherwise the day would have been awful.
+KL took us to the other side of the island on his boat, and from there EJ and I struggled through dense palms in a completely futile attempt to find one of our target trees.
+We gave up on that one and managed to survey five others before it started raining.
+PC had been on a nearby route and found us as we were finishing our last tree.
+A close encounter with a bullet ant kept us on our toes, with one wandering around a branch that EJ was leaning on.
+This wasn't as close as the occasion when PC had trodden on a nest of them, though...

 Day 45 – 06/11/22

 Another day measuring pods.
-Once again, by bringing in lots of material from the forest we’ve absolutely ruined the lab.
-The lab is now worse than the forest for chigger bites, so as soon as I finished with lab work I returned to my room, took a shower and worked there on my laptop instead.
-As a group, we all managed to avoid the large tour group of Americans from the Nat Geo cruise ship that had anchored off the island.
+Once again, by bringing in lots of material from the forest, we’ve absolutely ruined the lab.
+The lab is now worse than the forest for chigger bites, so as soon as I finished with the pods in the lab, I returned to my room, took a shower and worked there on my laptop instead.
+As a group, we all managed to avoid the large group of American tourists that descended on the island from the Nat Geo cruise ship, which had just anchored in the BCI cove.

 Day 46 – 07/11/22

-We thought that we had a meeting after breakfast today with Sofia, but we’d completely forgotten that we’d rescheduled.
+We thought that we had a Teams meeting after breakfast today with SG, but we’d completely forgotten that we’d rescheduled.
 That meant we were able to get into the forest in good time for what should be the penultimate day of pod collections.

 Day 47 - 08/11/22